Last ticket sold at 4:00 PM

 Release of Zoo Miami animals will be permitted to further the conservation of species in their natural habitat.
 Any release must take place under the auspices of a scientific wildlife management program conducted by qualified biologists.
 All appropriate governing authorities for the location of the release and species concerned must also approve releases.

-¹Zoo Miami’s mission statement: Our Mission is to encourage an appreciation for the world’s wildlife and to help conserve it for future generations.
+¹Zoo Miami’s mission statement: Share the wonder of wildlife and help conserve it for generations to come.

 ²Miami Dade County Administrative Order No. 4-43: The county policy that authorizes Zoo Miami to Trade, Donate and Sell animals with Zoo Miami Director, Miami Dade County Parks and Recreation Director and County Manager approval for transactions based on their dollar value.